MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand the **Models** variable.

 In the **Size** field, enter the number of 3D models you would like to have in your scene.
-In this case, it would be five.
+In this case, it would be six.
 It will create fields for adding new 3D models.
-Drag-and-drop the ModelParent object's child model objects into these fields:

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step3-1.png)

+Drag-and-drop the ModelParent object's child model objects into these fields.

+image

 Drag-and-drop the  **ClippingObjects** object from the Hierarchy window to the  **Toggle Button (Script)** component **Clipping Object** field.